 So how do you go about that?
 Reading a great book as a group is a fantastic way.
 Each week, you can get together and offer feedback, thoughts, and begin conversations based on the book you choose.

-Here are a few favorites that might be just what you need.
+Here are a few favourites that might be just what you need.

 - The Five Dysfunctions of a Team by Patrick Lencioni